Fedack/PiShockDocs/docs/returns.md

 # Your Order Cancellation Rights

-You may cancel your order up to the point the item is being processed for shipment.
+You may cancel your order up to the point the item is being processed for shipment or 9 days after your order was submitted, whichever comes first.

 In order to exercise Your right of cancellation, You must inform Us of your decision by means of a clear statement.
 You can inform us of your decision by: